bonben/academic-kickstart/content/project/aff3ct/index.md

 tags = []

 # Project summary to display on homepage.
 summary = "AFF3CT is an Open-source software (MIT license) dedicated to the Forward Error Correction (FEC or channel coding) simulations.
-It is written in C++11 and it supports a large range of codes: from the well-spread Turbo codes to the very new Polar codes including the Low-Density Parity-Check (LDPC) codes.
 A particular emphasis is given to the simulation throughput performance (hundreds of Mb/s on today's CPUs) and the portability of the code."
 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.